 Begins the render with the last render control settings.

 Opens the render control dialog to allow adjustments of the render parameters before rendering.

 Valid Frame Range

-Render Frame Range (strict) will render frames START to END when it is rendered, but will not allow frames outside this range to be rendered at all.
+Render Frame Range Only (Strict) will render frames START to END when it is rendered, but will not allow frames outside this range to be rendered at all.
 Render Frame Range will allow outside frames to be rendered.
 This is used in conjunction with render dependencies.
 It also affects the behavior of the 'Override Frame Range' in the Render Control dialog.

 A 60 frame walk cycle written out to a geo, but part of a larger ROP net to render out a larger frame range.

 Otherwise, you will usually set this to non-strict.